QuantEcon/lecture-python-intro/_sources/eigen_II.md

 $$
 ```

-We can see the Neumann series lemma in action in the following example.
+We can see the Neumann Series Lemma in action in the following example.

 ```{code-cell} ipython3
 A = np.array([[0.4, 0.1],